Drive The Road to Hana and you’ll cruise past some of the most stunning scenery in Hawaii.

 So be sure to never trespass.
 Many Hawaiians are pretty serious about protecting their land, and going somewhere you’re not supposed to can land you in hot water.

 Plus, it’s just bad karma.
 So respect Kapu – which is translated as forbidden or scared – and keep to the public areas.
-With the right information, you might be surprised about how many little-known spots you can stumble upon that are perfectly legal to explore.
+With the right information, you might be surprised about how many little-known spots you can stumble upon that are perfectly safe to explore.

 Cruising the Road To Hana can be one long road trip if you tackle it in a single day.
 So if you’re the type to linger, spend the night in some quality accommodations instead.